Hernando County, Florida: History

+In 1767, a group of Upper Creeks from Eufaula, Alabama, migrated to the Tampa Bay region and settled in what is now Hernando County.
+They would eventually become a part of the Muskogee speaking Seminole.

+Early European Pioneers and Founding

-Around 1840, Fort DeSoto was established in present-day Hernando County in the northeast edge of present-day Brooksville to protect settlers in the area from Native Americans.
-Fort DeSoto became a small community center, trading post, and way station on the route to Tampa.
-Settlements started to grow near the fort beginning around 1845; two towns developed, Melendez and Pierceville, which would later merge to create Brooksville in 1856.
+Roughly 100 settlers and over 50 slaves arrived in what would become Hernando County in February 1842.
+Fort DeSoto was soon established in the northeast edge of present-day Brooksville to protect these settlers in the area from Native Americans.
+The fort became a small community center, trading post, and way station on the route to Tampa.
+Further settlements started to grow near the fort beginning around 1845; two towns developed, Melendez and Pierceville, which would later merge to create Brooksville in 1856.

 Then encompassing a significantly larger area of west central Florida than it does today, Hernando County was officially established on February 27, 1843, two years prior to Florida's admission into the Union.
 It was created from portions of Alachua, Hillsborough and Orange Counties and included all of present-day Citrus and Pasco Counties.
 Named for Spanish explorer Hernando de Soto, whose name has also been honored in DeSoto County, Hernando County was briefly renamed Benton County in 1844 for Missouri Senator Thomas Hart Benton, a strong supporter of territorial expansion who aided in the county's creation.
 However, Benton fell out of favor with the county's residents later in the decade due to his decision to support the Missouri Compromise and the overall reversal of his stance on slavery, and the county's name reverted in 1850.